elliottandjones/conjuring-backend/README.md

 # conjuring-backend

-Server for the chat feature of my conjuring project
+Server for the real-time chat feature of my [conjuring](https://github.com/Elliohknow/conjuring) web app, which you can check out at https://conjuring.info/

-Uses node.js, express.js, and socket.io.

-you can view the app at https://conjuring.info/
+Uses Node.js, Express.js, Socket.io